JoelLee123/CS334_Proj2Final/backend/README.md

   "categoryId": 1
 }' | jq '.'

-* Get All Notes for the Authenticated User
+* Get All Notes for the Authenticated User(no filters)

 curl -X GET http://localhost:<PORT_>/notes/all \
 -H "Authorization: Bearer YOUR_ACCESS_TOKEN" | jq '.'

+* Get All Notes for the Authenticated User(filter by category)

+curl -X GET http://localhost:<PORT_>/notes/all?categoryID=<category_id> -H "Authorization: Bearer YOUR_JWT_TOKEN" | jq '.'

+* Get all notes sorted by most recently worked on

+curl -X GET "http://localhost:<PORT_>/notes/all?sortBy=recent" -H "Authorization: Bearer YOUR_JWT_TOKEN" | jq '.'

+* Get all notes in a specific category, sorted by most recently worked on:

+curl -X GET "http://localhost:<PORT_>/notes/all?categoryID=<category_id>&sortBy=recent" -H "Authorization: Bearer YOUR_JWT_TOKEN" | jq '.'

 * Fetch a Specific Note by ID